-Here, $T$ is a real symmetric tensor of size $L^{\times 2n}$, decomposed as a sum of \textit{symmetric Tucker factorizations} (rather than rank-1 tensors).
-See Definitions \ref{def:sym-Tucker} and \ref{def:sumTucker}.
-While decomposition \eqref{eqn:tucker} includes decomposition \eqref{eq:tensordecdef} as a strictly special case, SPM extends gracefully to compute symmetric block term tensor decompositions.
-We supply the details in Algorithm~\ref{alg:gestd}.
-The global optima characterization and local attractiveness are now based on the algebraic geometry of \textit{subspace arrangements}; see Proposition~\ref{prop:tangent} and Lemma~\ref{lem:trivial}.

-To give a concrete application, we propose an SPM-based method-of- -moments for \textit{generalized principal component analysis} (GPCA).
-GPCA is the task of estimating a union of subspaces from noisy samples \cite{vidal2005generalized, ma2008estimation, vidal2016principal}.
-In simulations, we demonstrate that SPM for symmetric block term tensor decomposition \eqref{eqn:tucker} produces a competitive method for GPCA.

-\subsection{\textit{Comparison to prior art}}
+\subsection{{Comparison to prior art}}

-SPM (Algorithm~\ref{alg:estd}) integrates various ideas in the literature into a single natural algorithm for symmetric tensor decomposition, with innovations in computational efficiency and convergence theory.
+SPM (\cref{alg:estd}) integrates various ideas in the literature into a single natural algorithm for symmetric tensor decomposition, with innovations in computational efficiency and convergence theory.

 Step A of SPM is a variation of the classical Catalecticant Method \cite{iarrobino1999power}.
 This goes back to Sylvester of the $19$th century \cite{sylvester1851lx}.
-Although Sylvester's work is well-known to experts, SPM is, to our knowledge, the first \textup{scalable numerical} method for tensor decomposition based on this reformulation of tensor decomposition.
-The work \cite{brachat2010symmetric} proposed using symbolic techniques with Sylvester's Catalecticant Method to decompose symmetric tensors, but the algorithm seems slow already on modest-sized examples.
-Other works are \cite{iarrobino1999power} and \cite{oeding2013eigenvectors}.
-Perhaps most related to ours is the latter by Oeding-Ottaviani.
-Importantly however, we differ in that \cite{oeding2013eigenvectors} proposes using standard polynomial-solving techniques, e.g., Gr\"obner bases, to find $(\lambda_i, a_i)$ after reformulating tensor decomposition via Sylvester's Catalecticant Method.
-Unfortunately, a Gr\"obner basis approach is impractical already for small-sized problem dimensions, since Gr\"obner bases have doubly exponential running time (and require exact arithmetic).
-By contrast, Steps B and C of SPM consist of fast numerical iterations (based on the functional $f(x) = \| P_{\mathcal{A}}(x^{\otimes n})\|^2$ in Theorem~\ref{thm:power}) and optimized numerical linear algebra (see Appendix~\ref{app:AminusUCVT_proof}), respectively.
+Although Sylvester's work is quite well-known, SPM is, to our knowledge, the first \textup{efficient numerical} method for tensor decomposition based on this formulation of tensor decomposition.
+The work \cite{brachat2010symmetric} proposed using symbolic techniques with Sylvester's Catalecticant Method to decompose symmetric tensors, but that algorithm appears slow already on modest-sized examples.
+Other related works are \cite{bhaskara2019smoothed, johnston2023computing}, which generalize \cite{foobi2007} and enjoy strong theoretical guarantees, but these lack an implementation or any numerical demonstrations at present.
+Further algebraic works are \cite{iarrobino1999power} and \cite{oeding2013eigenvectors}.
+Perhaps most related to ours is the latter by Oeding and Ottaviani.
+Importantly however, we differ in that \cite{oeding2013eigenvectors} proposes using standard polynomial-solving techniques, e.g., Gr\"obner bases, to compute $(\lambda_i, \a_{i})$ after reformulating tensor decomposition via Sylvester's Catalecticant Method.
+Unfortunately, a Gr\"obner basis approach is impractical already for small-sized problem dimensions, since Gr\"obner bases have doubly exponential running time, and require exact arithmetic.
+By contrast, SPM consists of fast numerical iterations and optimized numerical linear algebra.